Start: 7th March 2018 - 6:00pm

 We will explore the basic structural requirements, how genre influences them and how you can play with and subvert readers' expectations.

-Extras: You will be asked to submit an extract which represent the climax of your story.
+Extras: You will be asked to submit a 300-word revised version of your synopsis, as well as an extract which represent the climax of your story.
 This will be discussed in Week 4.

 Week 4: Wednesday 28th March